CT-BRAGG/Download-Sorter/README.md

     There are a few things that will change for the better in future versions.
     One of the versions will hopefully be platform independent and run on both windows and linux as a single jar file.
+MacOS will purposefully be excluded.
     It, hopefully, would have a gui created using the AWT library which should help with portability.
 The program will also be written entirely in java.
 The process for configuring the file paths needs a little work.